zorkzorkus/ZorkLib/README.md

 #### Features
 * ZorkLib/Window
 	* Create a Window that provides a KeyDown, MouseDown framework with simplified Direct2D rendering.
+	* Allows transparent windows for overlays (i.e. can not be clicked on, always on top)
-Allows access to underlying functionality.
+	* Allows access to underlying functionality.
 * ZorkLibUSB
 	* Easier access to USB devices using **libusb**.
 Supports opening device via VID, PID, Serial Number.
 Writing and reading data through control and bulk transactions.
 * ZorkLib/Utility